startup-tips

 Governance:-

 Governance is another major element that indirectly influences the future success of a crypto project.
-The core development team of a project or the governance committees and bodies elected by community members (decentralised governance) will play a significant role in better understanding the crypto solution’s future and the native token’s price.
+The core development team of a project or the governance committees and bodies elected by community members (decentralized governance) will play a significant role in better understanding the crypto solution’s future and the native token’s price.
 Some key highlights one should consider in terms of the governance model include:-

 • Whether governance occurs on the chain or off the chain